fxsitecompat/www.fxsitecompat.dev/content/en-CA/docs/2015/64-bit-firefox-for-windows-is-officially-available-flash-and-silverlight-are-the-only-supported-plug-ins.md

 **Update**: The public release of Windows 64-bit builds has been postponed while Mozilla is "waiting for some partner changes".
 The current timeline is unknown.

 **Update**: Mozilla has decided to ship the 64-bit version with Firefox 43, enabling the Silverlight support as well.

+**Update**: There is a [bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1236911) on 64-bit builds where the file picker cannot be opened from Flash content.
+Mozilla is working with Adobe to solve the issue.